-Many people using CBD oil now use it to treat a multitude of pain types.
-However, research is currently underway to prove the effectiveness of cannabidiol to combat specific types of pain.
+However, research is currently underway to prove the effectiveness of cannabidiol in combating specific types of pain.

-Note – We have our own in-house brand of CBD infused body oil to help you with aches and pains.
+Note – Our in-house brand of CBD-infused body oil to help you with aches and pains.

 CBD Oil for Chronic Pain Management

-A 2008 review compiled all the human studies conducted on CBD oil from the late 1980s until 2007 and concluded that cannabidiol was effective in overall pain management without producing any adverse side effects.
+A 2008 review compiled all the human studies on CBD oil from the late 1980s until 2007.

 It was also concluded that CBD use was effective in easing insomnia related to chronic pain.